linode/docs/docs/platform/longview/longview.md

 ## Longview Pro

 Longview Free updates every 5 minutes and provides only twelve hours of data history.
-The benefits of Longview Pro are that you get data resolution at 60 second intervals, and you can view a complete history of your Linode's data instead of only the previous 30 minutes.
+Longview Pro gives you data resolution at 60 second intervals, and you can view a complete history of your Linode's data instead of only the previous 30 minutes.
 To change your plan level, follow these instructions:

 1. At the bottom of the Longview overview page in the Linode Manager, click the **Upgrade to Longview Pro** tile.